fastrgv/CoTerminalApps/README.md

 https://github.com/fastrgv/CoTerminalApps/releases/download/v1.1.3/ctrm18oct17.tar.gz

 # CoTerminalApps

 ## What's new:

-**ver 1.1.3 -- 17oct17**
+**ver 1.1.4 -- 26oct17**

-* added keymaps for IJKL, WASD, when possible, eg. pacman;
+* added prebuilt executables for msWindows;
-* minor correction to compilation scripts;
-* pacman (cpac):
-	* now enqueue ONLY valid moves;
-	* corrected, improved, simplified movement logic;
-* major update to OSX libraries to AdaCore 2017;
-* now uses static libraries to simplify build process and enhance robustness;

-**ver 1.1.2 -- 2may17**

-* added DirtyDozen [external] solver (bfsl.adb) that handles L-shaped blocks.
-* embedded autosolvers initiated by the (=)-key into:
-	* cdd (DirtyDozen)
-	* crush (TrafficRush)
-	* cslid (BlockSliders)
-	* csok (Sokoban)

-**ver 1.1.1 -- 7jan17**

-* Added missing libraries for the Gnu/Linux prebuilt binaries.
-They should now run even without installing the GNAT GPL Ada compiler, or the GNATColl libraries.
-* Still, for MSWin and other OS's, one must install GNAT and rebuild.

-**ver 1.1.0 -- 5jan17**

-* Now supply prebuild binaries for OS-X and Linux;
-* Improved build system.

-**ver 1.0.7 -- 20aug16**

-* added two sokoban solvers (puller.adb, ibox.adb).
-* added cslid solver (bfs.adb).
-* added crush solver (bfsr.adb)
-* improved pacman gameplay, collision-detection, randomization.

-**ver 1.0.6 -- 27jul16**

-* added CoTerminal-DirtyDozen block slider (cdd.adb)
-* added CoTerminal-Nine by Grabarchuk (c9.adb)
-* improvements in csok::Draw that include speedup option (s-key).
-* added restart option to cslid.adb, crush.adb
-* added CoTerminal-Pacman (cpac.adb)

-**ver 1.0.5 -- 16jul16**

-* added HoleInOne, HoleInOne+4 (chio.adb, chio4.adb)
-* small improvement to sokoban key response.

-**ver 1.0.4 -- 11jul16**

-* fixed logic error in CoTerminalRush (crush.adb).

-**ver 1.0.3 -- 5jul16**

-* added csok game.
+* added working build scripts for msWindows;

-**ver 1.0.2 -- 4jul16**

-* Added caz, c7 puzzle games.

-**ver 1.0.1 -- 3jul16**

-* Added block slider game named "cslid".
-* Greater care taken to ignore key escape codes.

-**ver 1.0.0 -- 28jun16**

-* original release.

 ===============================================================
 ## Introduction
-CoTerminalApps contains color-terminal games that run on OS-X and Gnu/Linux, but can also be rebuilt to run on any OS capable of installing the GNAT GPL Ada compiler.
+CoTerminalApps contains color-terminal [command-prompt] games that run on msWindows, OS-X and Gnu/Linux, and can also be rebuilt after installing the GNAT GPL Ada compiler.
 The only difference from TerminalApps is the use of the gnat library gnatcoll to enable colored characters, which makes many games/puzzles easier to understand.

 Includes Pacman and 9 puzzle games that use ascii characters only:  crush(rush-hour), cslid(klotski), c7(flat7), caz(flatAZ), csok(sokoban), chio(hole-in-one), chio4(hole-in-one+4), c9(nine), cdd(dirty-dozen), cpac(Pacman)